apoorv1110/Restaurant-Gen-AI-Chatbot/README.md

 # Zomato-Gen-AI-Internship-Assignment

-## Solution and Fullfilment of Assignment Requirements
+#### A smart solution for all your cravings: easily explore and satisfy your inquiries through a smooth, user-friendly interface.

-### 1. Web Scraper Component and Knowledge Base Creation
+## 1. Web Scraper Component and Knowledge Base Creation

 It consists of three Python scripts:
 - `menu_scraper.py` — Scrapes menu items, descriptions, prices, and special attributes.